Teaneck Child Alienation Lawyer

 Proving Child Alienation in New Jersey

 To understand child alienation laws in New Jersey, litigants should develop an understanding of the judges who will hear their cases.
-A judge’s first priority in these cases is the best interest of the child, which refers to the child’s physical, mental, emotional, and psychic well-being, and typically benefits most from having active participation from both parents in the child’s life.
+A judge’s first priority in these cases is the best interests of the child, which refers to the child’s physical, mental, emotional, and psychic well-being, and typically benefits most from having active participation from both parents in the child’s life.

 Proving child alienation requires a showing that a parent is causing harm to the child.
 The damage can be physical, mental, emotional, or otherwise, including: